maubanel/lsu-dmae/README.md

 * Do we want a shared LinkedIn | Facebook | Instagram account | X Account for the three groups?
 * Do we want a landing page that directs to all three pages?
 * Do we want to make a logo for all three?
-* Do we want a tik tok site mirroring the youtube?
+* Do we want a TikTok site mirroring the YouTube?
 * Google YouTube at  @ dmaelsu@gmail.com pass: `lsu55555`
 * Google Name: LSU DMAE - XR - Digital Twins